Labor Union

 People

 Amanda Curtis has been the president of the Montana Federation of Public Employees since June 2020 after replacing former president Eric Feaver, who led the MEA-MFT for decades and navigated it through its merger.
-Curtis is a teacher from Butte, Montana who served three terms as a Democratic member of the Montana House of Representatives, winning elections to the state house in 2012 and 2016.
+Curtis is a teacher from Butte, Montana who served two non-consecutive terms as a Democratic member of the Montana House of Representatives from 2013 to 2015 and 2017 to 2019.
 In 2014, Curtis sought election to the U.S. Senate, losing to now-U.S. Senator Steve Daines (R-MT) by 17 percentage points in the general election.
-13
+20

 References